 All other portions of the MOR, including the Desk Review and On-site Review, including the review of tenant files, must be completed in their entirety.

-Please note, this answer supersedes the initial guidance offered in earlier versions of this document on 3/13/20, 3/16/20, and 7/31/20.
+Please note, this answer supersedes the initial guidance offered in earlier versions of this document.